DIFC vs Dubai Courts | Translation Requirements

 What Needs Arabic Translation

 Any document originally in English or another language must have MOJ-certified Arabic translation for Dubai Courts submission.
-This includes contracts and commercial agreements, court documents from other jurisdictions, witness statements and expert reports, corporate documents like board resolutions, and any supporting evidence in foreign languages.
+This includes contracts and commercial agreements, court documents from other jurisdictions, witness statements and expert reports.
+Corporate documents like board resolutions and any supporting evidence in foreign languages also require translation.

 The translation must be performed by a Ministry of Justice registered translator.
 The translator’s stamp and signature authenticate the translation’s accuracy.
 Without this certification, the court registry will reject the document.